Lost Diaries #3 - Mission Aborted

 Vranek radioed on for a solid contact; high winds and dust found them off-guard for a barrage of primitive projectiles.
 Return fire caused the abatement of incoming projectiles, but Torres took a sizeable dart to his left thigh.
 They’re on their way back into camp.

-23:47 -- [indecipherable] This is Lieutenant Appice, posting to ship's log, as Captain Ericson is currently incapacitated...
-All emergency procedures have been followed and I'm logging to record the day's events.
+23:47—[indecipherable] This is Lieutenant Appice, posting to ship’s log, under emergency procedures, as Captain Ericson is currently incapacitated… Report follows:

 The sensor arrays [indecipherable] are shot to hell, and Streimann was killed by the hit.
 The drive room sustained major damage, and even now most non-essential systems are down and the power plant is operating at about 17% capacity.